collabnix/raspberrypi/README.md

 pihole -w <domain>
 ```

 * For bulk adding URLs with domains go to the admin portal: `Group Management > Adlists`.
-In the Address, copy paste the contents on [./blocklist.txt]
+In the Address, copy paste the contents of [the blocklist](./blocklist.txt), which contains about 3 million domains.

 * After adding domains, update the lists using `pihole -g` or from the tools section of the admin portal (<IP>/admin).